SkygearIO/features/ISSUE_TEMPLATE.md

   - [ ] Update release notes
   - [ ] Release

-# Advices
+# Advice

 - Specification Design Approval
   - Once you get LGTM from another Skygear Core Team Member, you can check this checkbox.
 And apply the "workflow/design-complete" label.
 - Coding
   - Use as many PRs as you need.
 Write tests in the same or different PRs, as is convenient for you.
-  - API docs should goes in the same PR with the code.
+  - API doc should goes in the same PR with the code.
   - As each PR is merged, add a comment to this issue referencing the PRs.
   - When you are done with the code, apply the "workflow/code-complete" label.
 - Guides